 Tanya Abrams focuses her practice on class actions and complex civil litigation.
 She represents clients in a broad range of substantive areas, such as employee benefits, intellectual property, and commercial disputes.
 Tanya also has represented individuals and corporations in Congressional, state attorneys general, and other investigations.
 Tanya maintains an active pro bono practice including criminal trials and appeals.

-Tanya grew up in Columbia, Maryland.
-Before becoming a lawyer, she worked as a linguist and analyst at the National Security Agency.
-Tanya graduated from Yale Law School, where she was a member of the Supreme Court Advocacy Clinic and the Allard K. Lowenstein International Human Rights Clinic and won the Potter Stewart Prize in the Morris Tyler Moot Court of Appeals competition.
-She joined Williams & Connolly in 2013 after clerking for Judge M. Margaret McKeown on the U.S. Court of Appeals for the Ninth Circuit and Judge Richard W. Roberts on the U.S. District Court for the District of Columbia.
+Tanya graduated from Yale Law School, where she was a member of the Supreme Court Advocacy Clinic and the Allard K. Lowenstein International Human Rights Clinic.
+She co-chaired the moot court board and won the top team prize in the moot court competition.
+Before becoming a lawyer, Tanya received a master’s degree in Russian studies from Harvard University and worked at the National Security Agency.
+Tanya joined Williams & Connolly in 2013 after clerking for Judge M. Margaret McKeown on the U.S. Court of Appeals for the Ninth Circuit and Judge Richard W. Roberts on the U.S. District Court for the District of Columbia.

 Though all cases vary and none is predictive, Tanya’s experience includes: